·

 Laura Jiménez Galvis (Bogotá, Colombia), holds a BFA with a Minor in General History from Universidad de Los Andes (Bogotá) and an MFA in Studio Arts with an emphasis in Photography from Hunter College (New York).

-Carried by a sense of history, her work focuses on the notion of transience and its connection to the perpetually oscillating ideas of absence, permanence, enigma and transmutation.
-Taking form in scale models, props, artists books and works on fabric, she bases her practice in the use of photography –from analogue black and white to high and low-res digital processes– to discover and recover the past by photographing art and history collections, natural history museums, and –more recently– the remnant of a lost library.
-The resulting images are indistinctly printed, cut, creased and fold to convert them into new paper objects.
-Her work is informed by a multitude of sources, from the history of art and architecture, cinema, psychoanalysis, and is strongly influenced by the world of theatre and drama, by familiar connection.
+Carried by a sense of history, her work focuses on the notion of transience and its connection to the perpetually oscillating ideas of absence, permanence, enigma, and transmutation.
+Taking form in scale models, props, artists' books, and works on fabric, she grounds her practice in the use of photography—from analogue black and white to high- and low-res digital processes—to discover and recover the past.
+She does this by photographing art and history collections, natural history museums, and—more recently—the remnant of a lost library.
+The resulting images are indistinctly printed, cut, creased, and folded to convert them into new paper objects.
+Her work is informed by a multitude of sources, from the history of art and architecture, cinema, and psychoanalysis, and is strongly influenced by the world of theatre and drama, by familial connection.

-She has participated in exhibitions in Colombia, the United States, Spain and France, in places like Instituto Cervantes New York, Centro Colombo-Americano (Bogotá), Artecámara of the International Art Fair of Bogotá, Centro Las Cigarreras del Ayuntamiento de Alicante (Spain), and was part of the two-person show Mise-en-scène: Beyond the Photographic on the occasion of the International Year France-Colombia.
-Her work has been featured in the pages of 39 NULL Magazin für Gesellschaft und Kultur (Berlin); CARMA Colombian Artistic Research Magazine; Punto de Fuga: Experimental Platform for Art and Photography, or Medium–Authority Magazine (online).
-In 2015 she was included in the promising emerging artists annual listing from Christie’s Education New York.
+She has participated in exhibitions in Colombia, the United States, Spain, and France, in places like the Instituto Cervantes New York, Centro Colombo-Americano (Bogotá), Artecámara of the International Art Fair of Bogotá, and Centro Las Cigarreras del Ayuntamiento de Alicante (Spain).
+She was also part of the two-person show Mise-en-scène: Beyond the Photographic on the occasion of the International Year France-Colombia.
+Her work has been featured in the pages of 39 NULL Magazin für Gesellschaft und Kultur (Berlin); CARMA Colombian Artistic Research Magazine; and Punto de Fuga: Experimental Platform for Art and Photography).
+In 2015 she was included in the "promising emerging artists" annual listing from Christie’s Education New York.